DFreds/dfreds-convenient-effects/FUTURE.md

 ## Beyond

+- Hovering over chat messages highlights the token on the canvas
 - Integration with dynamic active vision module (darkvision spell or light spell), dynamic active auras
 - Integration with token magic for spells
 - Passive effects (like unarmored defense)